react-hookz/web/CONTRIBUTING.md

 # Contributing

-First of all, thanks for willing to contribute to `@react-hookz`, all the collective creating and using this library appreciating that.
+First of all, thanks for being willing to contribute to `@react-hookz`, the collective creating and using this library appreciates that.

-In case you are first time contributing - we would recommend reading [First Contributions](https://github.com/firstcontributions/first-contributions) guide first.
+If you are contributing for the first time - we would recommend reading [First Contributions](https://github.com/firstcontributions/first-contributions) guide first.